0xMayurrr/Buildicy-pulse/README.md

 ```

 > [!IMPORTANT]
-> If you are not an authorized engineer or team member of **Buildicy Inc.**, close this repository immediately.
+> If you are not an authorized engineer or team member of **Buildicy.com.**, close this repository immediately.

 ---